 Through the Yellowstone Pledge, park officials ask that people stay a distance of at least 25 yards from bison or elk.

 Animals aren’t the only issues to be aware of, she said.
 In fact, the Yellowstone Pledge also addresses the thermal areas of Yellowstone – the areas that include several geyser basins as well as other hot springs, mud pots, and fumaroles.

 “What we ask is that visitors stay on the boardwalks,” Warthin said.
 “It’s for their own safety and for the preservation of the park.”

 Warthin noted how some of the most dangerous elements of the thermal areas can also be the most unassuming.

-There are other aspects of the pledge to consider, too, particularly parts that apply to RVers.
+There are other aspects of the Yellowstone Pledge to consider, too, particularly parts that apply to RVers.

 For example, always follow the speed limits and allow other vehicles to pass when appropriate.

 “The roads are not as wide and speed limits are slow,” she said.
 “We ask people to be very aware of their actions and drive as they would in their own hometown.”